Kaffyn/ZyrisEngine/SaveServer_PR.md

 ## Summary

 This PR introduces **SaveServer**, a standardized persistence system for Godot.
 Rather than enforcing a specific way to save games, it provides the robust infrastructure (singleton, threading, encryption, integrity) that developers currently have to build from scratch.

-It exposes both a rapid-prototyping API (`@persistent`) and low-level hooks (`_save_persistence`/`_load_persistence`) to allow users to architect their own save systems efficiently.
+This system evolves Godot's persistence into a **"Git for Gameplay"** model, where instead of full memory dumps, we store **State Increments**.
+This allows for massive performance gains, atomic updates, and global node identification that survives hierarchy changes.

 ## Visuals